MicrosoftDocs/win32/desktop-src/uxguide/vis-sound.md

 -   **Is the use of sound appropriate?** Does the use of sound draw attention to things that are worthy of attention?
 Would users miss the sound if it were absent?
 Focus on sounds that keep users informed, are likely to change their behavior, or provide useful feedback.
 -   **Is the use of sound distracting?** Are there frequent, loud, jarring sounds?
 Are users likely to reduce the system volume or your program's volume as the result of your use of sound?
 -   **Are you using sound as a primary form of communication?** In many cases, such as for users who have some level of hearing loss, sound should not be used as the primary means of communication.
 Sound is more effective as a supplement to other means of communication (such as text or visuals).
 -   **Are the primary target users IT professionals?** Sound is usually ineffective for tasks targeted at IT professionals because many of their tasks run unattended.
-Furthermore, sound doesn't scale for them—imagine running hundreds of tasks at a time and getting sounds when they complete or fail.
+Furthermore, sound doesn't scale for them imagine running hundreds of tasks at a time and getting sounds when they complete or fail.

 ## Design concepts